ppy/osu-wiki/wiki/Beatmap_Discussion/en.md

 ### Functions

 - `Collapse all`/`Expand all` and the up arrow: These will show/hide posts.
 - Thumbs Up/Down: Like/Dislike the mod.
-Everyone but the mod submitter can use this. **Giving a thumbs up will now give the mod submitter [Kudosu!](/wiki/Kudosu!) on Suggestions or Problems.**
+Everyone but the mod submitter can use this. **Giving a thumbs up will now give the mod submitter [Kudosu!](/wiki/Kudosu!) on suggestions or problems.**
 - Timeline: Shows the timestamp the issue addresses.
 Only available in the Timeline section.
 - CREATOR icon: Displays responses/submissions from the user who made the beatmapset.
 - permalink, edit, delete: Permalink grabs a direct link to the post.
 Edit allows the submitter to edit their submission.
 Delete allows the submitter to remove their submission.